-Named for the hills and valleys of Appalachian Ohio, Ridge & Hollow is CFI’s regional seed company.
-We’re dedicated to increasing food security for future generations by supporting the preservation of regionally adapted, open-pollinated seeds through partnerships with skilled seed savers living in our region.
+Named for the hills and valleys of Appalachian Ohio, Ridge & Hollow was CFI’s regional seed company.
+Not currently an active social enterprise, Ridge & Hollow arose from our dedication to increasing food security for future generations by supporting the preservation of regionally adapted, open-pollinated seeds.

 Due to the nature of commercially hybrid seeds, often labeled as F1, the plants produced are often unstable.
 This means they are less genetically diverse and will need to be repurchased with every new season.